Retrazer767/Analytics---Projects/README.md

-# ML Projects
+# Analytics Projects

 ## Description

-This repository contains the ML projects where I took data sets from Kaggle
+This repository contains the  projects where I took data sets from Kaggle

 - I aimed to learn about ML and try solving various problems within it
-- These projects helped me to gain knowledge in Machine Learning
+- These projects helped me to gain knowledge in Machine Learning and data analysis

-## Projects
+## ML Projects

 ## Fraudulent Credit card Analysis